 - If someone else will be clearing your goods they will need to sign a statutory declaration indicating that they are doing so on your behalf.

-- Lodge your documents via email:
+- If you are not using a broker lodge your documents via email:

 - your packing list